best-practice-and-impact/gptables/CONTRIBUTING.md

 - We name variables using one or two nouns in lowercase, e.g. `mapping_names` or `increment`.
 - We name functions using verbs in lowercase, e.g. `map_variables_to_names` or `change_values`.

+## Review process

+1. When we want to release the package we will request a formal review for any non-minor changes.
+2. The review process follows a similar process to ROpenSci.
+3. Reviewers will be requested from associated communities.
+4. Only once reviewers are satisfied will the `dev` branch be released.